UNC-optics/CaPuLeT/README.md

 **Behavioral Data Collected**:
 - IR Camera → Pupil Dynamics (Dilation and Constriction)
 - Additional Camera → Body Kinematics (Body and Tail Movement)
-- Rotary Encoder → Locotion (Speed and Acceleration)
+- Rotary Encoder → Locomotion (Speed and Acceleration)

 **Custom Arduino Printed Circuit Board Shield**:
-Our system is driven and controlled by an Arduino Mega 2560 microcontroller board, with a custom printed circuit board (PCB) shield with build in resistance, interactive feedback LEDs, real-time clock compatibility, and screw hole terminals.
+Our system is driven and controlled by an Arduino Mega 2560 microcontroller board, with a custom printed circuit board (PCB) shield with built-in resistance, interactive feedback LEDs, real-time clock compatibility, and screw hole terminals.
 The PCB shield expands the capabilities of the microcontroller board and allows for greater stability than a conventional solderless circuit board.

 **Required Software and Applications**:
 - MATLAB R2022a